Cultivate Your Plate

 -

-Budget Examples
+Budget Examples HERE

-We value our producer educators and always strive to compensate them for their time.
+Educator Stipends: We value our producer educators and always strive to compensate them for their time.
 We also source as much of our community meal ingredients from local farms, including our educators, to further promote their businesses.

-Presenter Stipend FORMULA, accounting for round trip mileage
+Presenter Stipend Formula, accounting for round trip mileage

 Base Rate, in-town, $40